mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 [embroider-build/embroider#1860](https://github.com/embroider-build/embroider/issues/1860)
 contains a list of identified features that still require work.

-## 2. Support older Ember versions
+## Support older Ember versions

 Embroider uses a tool called scenario-tester to test many apps and addons scenarios against different Ember versions.
 Currently, the Vite branch of the Embroider project runs against Ember 5.8 and canary, which means you need to upgrade your app to the latest Ember to build with Vite.

-Recently, we have been working hard on improving the scenario-tester and having the stable branch run against Ember 3.28 and above.
-This work includes an important fix for ember-data 4.x: the latest improvements on the scenario-tester fixed the way some dependencies are managed, which highlighted false positives in the test suite and reproduced errors encountered by developers in their apps.
-This allowed us to find the root cause and fix Embroider to manage correctly ember-data 4.x and any addon that may behave the same way.
-Not only did this work on the stable branch positively impact apps using Embroider Stable, but it also paved the ground to support older Ember versions in Vite.
+Recently, we have been working hard on improving scenario-tester and having the stable branch run against Ember 3.28 and above.
+This work includes an important fix for ember-data 4.x: the latest improvements on scenario-tester fixed the way some dependencies are managed, which highlighted false positives in the test suite and reproduced errors encountered by developers in their apps.
+This allowed us to find the root cause and fix Embroider to correctly manage ember-data 4.x and any addon that may behave the same way.
+Not only did this work positively impact the stable branch of Embroider, it also laid the groundwork to support older Ember versions in Vite.

 🐹 _What's next:_ Ideally, we would like to bring the Vite build to Ember 3.28, as it's the oldest version supported on Embroider Stable.
 The task will